FTariq/Git-and-GitHub-Tutorial/README.md

 # How to start using Git and Github!
 Just a reference for me as I'm finally starting to use Github, but I made it public as it could help anyone else starting out too!
+Compiled from many sources online and through my own experimentation.
 Make sure you've installed Git and configured your Github account to it before doing anything here: details can be seen on [this document](https://services.github.com/on-demand/downloads/github-git-cheat-sheet.pdf) (which also explains the most used commands).

 ## Creating a repository